Record Store Day draws music fans to George's Song Shop

 “I’m excited,” she said.

-Including the main sales area, the shop at 128 Market Street has five floors filled with records, owner John George said.
+Including the main sales area, the shop at 128 Market St. has five floors filled with records, owner John George said.

 “If we don’t have it, nobody does,” he said.